Saquon Barkley Player Prop Bets for NFL Week 12 | New York vs. Philadelphia 11/28/2021

 Matchup vs. Philadelphia

-- Over his four career matchups against the Eagles, Barkley averaged 97.2 rushing yards per game, 44.7 more yards than his over/under in Sunday's game.
+- Against the Eagles, Barkley has averaged 97.2 rushing yards per game over his four career matchups, 44.7 more yards than his over/under in Sunday's game.

-- In three of four games versus the Eagles Barkley has rushed for a touchdown.
-But he did not have multiple TDs in any of those games.
+- Barkley has had a rushing touchdown in three matchups versus the Eagles, but did not have multiple TDs in any of those games.

-- In terms of defending against the run, the Eagles are 21st in the NFL, giving up 116.5 yards per game.
+- Barkley will go up against a Eagles squad that allows 116.5 rushing yards per game and is the NFL's 21st-ranked rush defense.

-- Barkley and the Giants will face off against the NFL's 27th-ranked defense in terms of rushing touchdowns conceded (12).
+- The Giants are up against the NFL's 27th-ranked D when it comes to rushing TDs allowed (12 this season).

 Recent Performances

-- In last week's matchup with the Buccaneers, Barkley picked up 25 yards on six carries (averaging 4.2 yards per carry).
+- Against the Buccaneers last week, Barkley rushed six times for 25 yards (4.2 yards per attempt).

-- He chipped in with six receptions for 31 yards in the passing game.
+- He added six receptions for 31 yards in the passing game.

-- Barkley has rushed for 25 yards on six carries (8.3 yards per game) over his last three outings.
+- Over his last three games, Barkley has piled up six carries for 25 yards (8.3 per game).

 Barkley's New York Teammates